Yadnyesh-Dashpute/0-1-Harkirat-Cohort-MERN-Development/README.md

 # WEEK 9
 - All the topic related to the ORMs (Prisma Operations), Hono-App (Cloudflare Express Support Library), Connection Pooling, Typescript Advance Api, Deployment on Cloudflare

+# WEEK 10
+- This directory is realated to the NEXT JS Learning In these all next js concepts are covered.